DDLCNewBeginnings/New-Beginnings/README.md

 6. Download the DDLC files (available for free at http://ddlc.moe) & copy the files from it, located in the /game folder.
 7. Paste the .rpa files from the previous step into the /game directory of the extracted "New-Beginnings-0.1.0DEMO-pc" folder.

-#### Getting Involved

-As this is a huge overhaul to the game, we are requesting your help!
-We're currently seeking artists who can design backgrounds and characters!
-In the future, a Discord server will be available to join to discuss the mod, as well as getting involved with its community.

-If you have any further questions or comments, or would like to contribute, you can email us at [DDLC.NewBeginnings@gmail.com](https://www.DDLC.NewBeginnings@gmail.com)